parsapoorsh/parsapoorsh/README.md

 > Jack of all trades<br>Master of `NULL`

-i still don't know what i want to major in, but im learning & trying everything.<br>
-im jumping all the branches of the tree (pun intended).<br>
+i still don't know what i want to <ins>major</ins> in, but im learning & trying everything, searching all the branches of the tree (pun intended).<br>
 also, imma fast learner if the thing is interesting<br>

 My Favorite/Preference:<br>